lightning/bolts/02-peer-protocol.md

 #### Requirements

-The node which is responsible for paying the Bitcoin fee SHOULD send `update_fee` to ensure the current fee rate is sufficient for timely processing of the commitment transaction by a significant margin.
+The node _responsible_ for paying the Bitcoin fee:
+  - SHOULD send `update_fee` to ensure the current fee rate is sufficient (by a significant margin) for timely processing of the commitment transaction.

-The node which is not responsible for paying the Bitcoin fee MUST NOT send `update_fee`.
+The node _not responsible_ for paying the Bitcoin fee:
+  - MUST NOT send `update_fee`.

+A receiving node:
-A receiving node SHOULD fail the channel if the `update_fee` is too low for timely processing, or unreasonably large.
+  - if the `update_fee` is too low for timely processing, OR is unreasonably large:
+    - SHOULD fail the channel.

-A receiving node MUST fail the channel if the sender is not responsible for paying the Bitcoin fee.
+  - if the sender is not responsible for paying the Bitcoin fee:
+    - MUST fail the channel.

-A receiving node SHOULD fail the channel if the sender cannot afford the new fee rate on the receiving node's current commitment transaction, but it MAY delay this check until the `update_fee` is committed.
+  - if the sender cannot afford the new fee rate on the receiving node's current commitment transaction:
+    - SHOULD fail the channel,
+      - but MAY delay this check until the `update_fee` is committed.

 #### Rationale

-Bitcoin fees are required for unilateral closes to be effective, particularly since there is no general method for the node which broadcasts it to use child-pays-for-parent to increase its effective fee.
+Bitcoin fees are required for unilateral closes to be effective — particularly since there is no general method for the broadcasting node to use child-pays-for-parent to increase its effective fee.

-Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good margin, say 5x the expected fee requirement, but differing methods of fee estimation means an exact value is not specified.
+Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good margin (say 5x the expected fee requirement); but, due to differing methods of fee estimation, an exact value is not specified.

-Since the fees are currently one-sided (the party which requested the channel creation always pays the fees for the commitment transaction), it is simplest to only allow it to set fee levels; however, as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.
+Since the fees are currently one-sided (the party which requested the channel creation always pays the fees for the commitment transaction), it's simplest to only allow it to set fee levels; however, as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.